Queensland Rugby League South East Queensland Division: Junior

 The QRL South East Division Juniors, soon to be known as the Greater Brisbane Junior Rugby League, or "The South East Stingers" is the arm of the Queensland Rugby League which administers and develops junior rugby league in the greater Brisbane area.

 Its boundaries stretch from Burpengary in the North, to Beenleigh in the South and the Ipswich City/Brisbane boundary in the West.
 There's even a junior club on North Stradbroke Island.

 Within this region are 45 affiliated junior rugby league clubs which had a combined Season 2006 total of 11,455 registered junior players within the Under 7 to Under 18 age groups.
 This equated to 676 teams in the overall competition for which an average of 320 fixture matches were played each weekend during the season across Brisbane.
 Each weekend an estimated 30,000 spectators attended those matches.

 Gold Coast

 The Gold Coast Rugby League Premiership currently has 18 clubs, for senior and junior.
 All clubs are in the junior division but not all for the senior division.

 Ipswich

-Senior

-Previous clubs in the league include the Eastern Cobras.
+Previous clubs in the league include the Eastern Cobras, Boonah Rabbitohs, South Burnett Eagles, Gatton Hawks and Tivoli.